 Prioritize is the key word.
 It’s easy to fall back on a list of familiar presenters.
 But in every field, there are minority speakers that may be a stronger choice to share their expertise with your audience.
 Just take a look at the Black is Tech Conference, AfroBiotech, and Black Writers on Tour.

-Below you’ll see a list of 20 outstanding speakers from Cramer’s database who represent a wide range of expertise, perspectives, and experiences.
+In honor of our 40th anniversary of business, below you’ll see a list of 40 outstanding speakers from Cramer’s database who represent a wide range of expertise, perspectives, and experiences.
 That’s just a hint of the myriad of talent out there.
 It is necessary to have a diverse, inclusive roster at every type of conference.
 To move forward, we need to take a stand.
 Equality on stage is an action we in the event industry are uniquely positioned to make.

 At Cramer, we have made a commitment to promoting diversity at events and always providing our clients with inclusive speaker and talent options.
 Please join us in doing what’s right.
 We have a literal platform to amplify the voices of people of color.